 You can’t make progress if you don’t have an accurate understanding of how many calories you burn each day and how many you can afford to take in.
 Everyone’s metabolism and daily calorie burn is different based on a variety of factors such as your age, height, and the amount of muscle you have.

-While there are many websites that will help you calculate your metabolic rate and the amount of calories you should be consuming, the most accurate way to find out and keep track is with a calorie-monitoring device like a Bodybugg, Fit Bit, or the Nike Fuel Band.
+While there are many websites that will help you calculate your metabolic rate and the amount of calories you should be consuming, the most accurate way to find out and keep track is with a calorie-monitoring device like a My Zone, Fit Bit, or an Apple Watch.

 #3 – Track Your Calories